A radially broad collisional cascade in the debris disk of $\gamma$ Ophiuchi observed by JWST: Discussion

 While the deconvolved radial profile is difficult to determine at 15\,$\mu$m due to the compact and faint emission, we converted the 25\,$\mu$m radial profile to 15\,$\mu$m assuming the same optical properties as described above.
 We convolved the resulting model image with the F1500W PSF to derive the azimuthally averaged surface brightness profile, which we find is consistent with the same quantity measured from the observations.

 Furthermore, we modelled the SED of the disk assuming either the 25\,$\mu$m or 0.87\,mm \texttt{rave} profiles, as shown in Fig.~\ref{fig:sed}, which is broadly consistent with available infrared to mm photometry.
+The multi-wavelength analysis therefore suggests that despite the large radial extent of $\gamma$~Oph, the disk can be broadly described by a common grain size distribution throughout the disk when observed at mid-infrared and mm wavelengths.
+Such a single power law size distribution is expected in an idealised disk of planetesimals as part of a steady-state collisional cascade, which appears to have offered a reasonable approximation in this disk.
+In theory, a more realistic size distribution could depart from a power law by exhibiting a wavy pattern, especially affecting intermediate grain sizes that are not probed by our observations \citep{Thebault2007}.
+Furthermore, small grains produced in the inner disk could also populate the outer disk.
 Radially extended halos have been linked to small grains displaced from the parent planetesimal belt due to processes such as radiation pressure in debris disks systems such as Vega \citep{Su2005}, $\beta$~Pic \citep{Ballering2016} and HD\,32297 \citep{Olofsson2022b}.
-Although such a process could still occur in radially extended belts \citep{Thebault2007}, the multi-wavelength analysis suggests that despite the large radial extent of $\gamma$~Oph observed at mid-infrared and mm wavelengths is consistent with a common grain size distribution throughout the disk, as expected for a disk populated by a radially extended planetesimal belt undergoing steady-state collisions.

 To further visualise the consistency of the observations with a uniform size distribution, we plot in Fig.~\ref{fig:optical_depth} the geometric optical depth profiles derived from both JWST and ALMA under the steady-state grain size distribution with $\gamma=3.5$.
 These nonparametric profiles show a high degree of consistency without the need to introduce any vertical scaling.